The Ultimate Guide to 5 Inch Cinematic FPV Drones in 2025

 Can You Freestyle a Cinewhoop?

 The majority of cinewhoops feature a duct that doubles as a bumper, so you won’t have to worry about damaged motors or destroyed props.
-And with the right pid tuning, it can indeed perform freestyle.
+And with the right PID tuning, it can indeed perform freestyle.

 However, because of their frame/prop guards, they typically handle poorly and perform poorly in freestyle due to inefficient physical frame airflow and flight dynamics.
 You’re really testing the quad’s boundaries in freestyle; rapid twists, dives, close flying, and crashes are all usual.